-If you are interested in helping us to test the closed sandbox demo, you can go to Blossom & Decay and apply there.
+If you are interested in trying the closed sandbox demo go to Blossom & Decay and apply.

 We are currently developing the game to run in web browsers.
 Next step will be to build the mobile client (iOS & Android) and then evaluating porting to consoles (Switch, PSP).